varialus/jython-legacy/sandbox/pyasm/README.txt

  1. What does it do?
     1.1 What it does not do
+ 2. Installation
- 2. Useing PyASM
+ 3. Useing PyASM
- 3. The parts of PyASM
+ 4. The parts of PyASM
- 4. How PyASM works
+ 5. How PyASM works
- 5. Mappings from Python Bytecode to Java Bytecode
+ 6. Mappings from Python Bytecode to Java Bytecode
-    5.1 Explanation of python and java bytecode features, and their differences
+    6.1 Explanation of python and java bytecode features, and their differences
- 6. Future extensions
+ 7. Future extensions

  1. What does it do?